GBerrow/Forge-Fitness/README.md

 - **Final Confirmation:** Before proceeding, users are encouraged to carefully consider their decision.

 By keeping the **Settings Page minimal**, the app maintains a **clean and straightforward experience**, allowing users to focus on their fitness journey without unnecessary complexity.

 ---

+## User Experience (UX) - Final Desgin

+The final design of Forge Fitness builds upon the original UX plan and wireframes by refining user flows, improving layout structure, and incorporating meaningful feedback based on real-world user interaction patterns.
+While the initial concept prioritised clarity and responsiveness, the implemented version elevates this by delivering a more intuitive navigation system, a clean dashboard experience, and clearly segmented modules for training and activity tracking.
+Key areas—such as the training planner, activity log, and profile editor—have evolved to be more accessible, interactive, and visually distinct, ensuring that users can manage their fitness goals with minimal friction.
+Compared to the scoped wireframes, the final product introduces stronger contrast, smoother transitions between pages, and a more cohesive visual hierarchy, resulting in a user interface that is not only functional but highly engaging across devices.

+---